 A handmade photographic book is far more than a compilation of images; it becomes a deeply personal, interactive, fine art object.
 This course is perfect for photographers who have a project or series that they’d like to present in a meaningful, cohesive way.
 The handmade books from this course are perfect as a starting point for a published edition or as a portfolio piece at reviews.
 The printing and binding skills you’ll learn can be applied to small handmade editions and future book projects.

-With pages printed, students will move on to binding their text block and learning how to cover and case their book.
+Students will learn how to develop a print layouts so their final sequence appears in the correct order within the signatures of their book.
+Students will learn how to print their book layouts using professional, yet accessible inkjet printers.
+Students will then move on to binding their book blocks and learning how to cover and case in their book with a hard cover and tipped in cover photo.
 Throughout the week, there will be technical demos and brief lectures intermixed with studio-work time, with an emphasis on how to make material and design selections that will create a cohesive narrative throughout each student’s book.